Bethel Acres, Oklahoma

 Bethel Acres is a town in Pottawatomie County, Oklahoma, United States.
-The population was 2,895 at the time of the 2010 census, an increase of 5.9 percent from the figure of 2,735 in 2000.
+As of the 2020 census, Bethel Acres had a population of 3,029.
 It is primarily a bedroom community for people who work in the three nearby larger cities of Shawnee, Tecumseh and Oklahoma City.

 History

 The area comprising the present Bethel Acres was opened to non-Indian settlement September 22, 1891.
 The people who settled here established the Bethel school district.
 Bethel Acres was not incorporated until April 24, 1962, when the residents feared annexation by Shawnee, Tecumseh or Oklahoma City.
 They wanted to protect their rural lifestyle, especially to be free to keep livestock on their property.

 In 1970, Bethel Acres had 1,083 residents.
 The number jumped to 2,314 in 1980 and has continued to increase through the 2010 census.
 Over 97 percent of the employed residents commute to work in Oklahoma City, Shawnee and Tecumseh.

 On May 19, 2013, an EF4 tornado tore through Northwest Bethel Acres, and a mobile home park sustained a direct hit from this tornado, killing one person and injuring six others, two critically.
 This was part of the tornado outbreak of May 18–21, 2013.